Principal Investigator

 Riley’s first academic passion was anthropology, which she pursued at Harvard College (Phi Beta Kappa), and through a Fulbright grant in Mali.
 She obtained her MD from Harvard Medical School in 2007, completed her residency in the combined Massachusetts General Hospital – Brigham and Women’s Hospital Neurology program, a clinical research fellowship at the Partners MS Center, and a Masters Degree through Harvard Medical School’s Clinical Investigator Training Program.
 She has received research support from the NIH and the National MS Society, among others.
 Riley is board-certified in Neurology and joined the UCSF Faculty in 2015.
 Her publication record can be found here and here.

-Dr. Alyssa Nylander – fellow
+Dr. Alyssa Nylander – post doctoral scholar

 Graduate Students